8 Ways to Stop Spending Money You Don’t Have

 Avoid shopping for FUN.

-Remember my story of the microwave?
+Remember my story about the microwave?
 Yeah… that was just “shopping for fun.”
 I’ll admit that sometimes I go window shopping at stores like Pottery Barn or Anthropologie (just to try to get a good idea for decorating tips that I can then go to Pinterest and find for cheap).
 I know myself too well.
 No matter how much I like the scent of a candle from Anthropologie, I’m not going to pay $80 for it.
 So for me, there’s just no temptation that comes along with shopping at big-name places.

 Where I will not shop “just for fun” are yard sales or Target.
 I am a sucker for the idea that “it was on sale!
 I saved so much money by buying this accent rug for $30 instead of the regular price of $120!”
 No, you still spent $30.

 I know it’s hard to resist spending money.
 Now you don’t even have to leave the house to spend money.
 With all of the options for online shopping, there is the temptation to shop for fun everywhere we look.
 From shopping on Amazon to scrolling through Instagram, there are endless opportunities for you to spend your hard-earned cash.